nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 3. `LogicManager` then calls the `pennyWiseParser#parseCommand` method which matches the command word `view` in the string and extracts the arguments string `t/e`.

 4. `pennyWiseParser` then calls the `ViewCommandParser#parse` method.
-   In this method, it is ensured that the input is of the correct format, and the entryType (and year month, if supplied) is extracted.
+   In this method, it is ensured that the input is of the correct format, and the entry type (and year month, if supplied) is extracted.
    It creates a `viewEntriesDescriptor` with `entryType` set to expenditure and `yearMonth` set to `null`.
 5. `LogicManager`then calls the `ViewCommand#execute` method which creates a `graphConfiguration` based on the `viewEntriesDescriptor`.
 It also filters the expenditure list based on `predicate` generated from the `viewEntriesDescriptor`.